 - Add some cloves to your stinky shoes.
 Tie a handful of cloves in a handkerchief and place them in each shoe.
 Let them sit for a few hours.
 For exceptionally bad-smelling footwear, leave the cloves longer or until the smell is gone.

 - Place a soap bar inside your shoes overnight.
 The porous nature of soap will help eliminate the odor.

-- Obviously, the core reason for smelling shoes comes from your feet perspiration.
+- The core reason for smelling shoes comes from your feet's perspiration.
 As your feet sweat and the moisture seeps in the boot’s material, bacteria and fungi thrive in warm, humid conditions.
-By washing your feet often with an antibacterial soap, you will kill bacteria and the smell that comes with it.
+By washing your feet often with antibacterial soap, you will kill bacteria and the smell that comes with it.

 - Changing your socks often for a fresh pair will reduce the buildup of smelly bacteria.
 When you choose your work socks, avoid cotton if you can because it absorbs moisture (including sweat) rather than wicking it away from your skin.
 This makes them smell more quickly and will leave your feet damp and uncomfortable.
 Woolen or bamboo socks are best for wicking moisture.